svaksha/aksh/ajna/ajna_research.md

 + WORKSHOP PAPERS: [Stage 2A - Presentations](http://web.anglia.ac.uk/anet/rido/docschl/training/Stage_2A_workbook.pdf)

 ## [THESIS](https://en.wikipedia.org/wiki/Thesis)
++ A handout on turning your [Dissertation into a Book](http://gaylesulik.com/wp-content/uploads/2010/04/DissertationToBookCompanionHandout-8-13-12.pdf).
 + How to [write a dissertation in Computer Science](https://www.cs.purdue.edu/homes/comer/essay.dissertation.html) by Douglas E. Comer.
 + [Developing the Thesis or Dissertation Proposal](http://www.sagepub.com/sites/default/files/upm-binaries/14135_Chapter3.pdf)
 + [Some Thoughts on What it Takes to Produce a Good Ph.D.
 Thesis](https://engineering.purdue.edu/kak/HowToPhD.pdf).